| | |

 Between the windows are vintage light fixtures, and the wall clock is the original clock, in a style I remember from my 1960s childhood.

-a panoramic view of the Palace of Tears in Berlin
+A panoramic view of the Palace of Tears in Berlin.

 The Palace of Tears is still recognizably a train station hall, with the addition of museum elements within this large space.
 It includes a row of booths where immigration officials checked documents.
+Museum visitors can walk through one of the booths as those emigrants and business travelers did during the period when Germany was divided.

 A mock-up of the Friedrichstraße station shows how the East German apparatus controlled travelers’ movement.
-They walked from this hall into the station itself through a carefully managed maze of hallways, designed to prevent anyone escaping East Germany without permission.
+They walked from this hall into the station itself through a carefully-managed maze of hallways, designed to prevent anyone escaping East Germany without permission.

-Other Exhibits in the Palace of Tears
+Other exhibits in the Palace of Tears

 A free audio guide explains the other exhibits in the museum.
 Suitcases used as display cases illustrate individuals’ stories of leaving East Germany and the few items they took with them.
 Similar suitcases near the exit do the same, but focus on individuals who moved back to East Germany after the fall of the Berlin Wall.